The Power of Two-sided Recruitment in Two-sided Markets: Introduction

 \paragraph{Approximations in two-sided markets.}

-Despite the impossibility result by \citet{MyersonS83}, many recent papers have successfully shown a multiplicative approximation to the first-best and second-best objective in various settings of two-sided markets.
+Despite the impossibility result by Myerson and Satterthwaite \cite{MyersonS83}, many recent papers have successfully shown a multiplicative approximation to the first-best and second-best objective in various settings of two-sided markets.
 One line of work, which focuses on bilateral trade, aims to approximate the optimal welfare or GFT and to study the difference between the first-best and second-best \cite{BlumrosenD21,colini2017fixed, DengMSW22,KangPV22,CaiW23, BrustleCWZ17}.
 Another line of work studies the approximation problem in more general two-sided markets such as double auctions and multi-dimensional two-sided markets~\cite{Colini-Baldeschi16, colini2020approximately, DuttingRT14, BabaioffCGZ18, CaiGMZ21}.
-In sharp contrast to our paper, the mechanisms in all these works {are not prior-independent: either the mechanism designer or the agents need to know the others' prior distributions.} Moreover, the parameter $r$ used in our parameterized result (\Cref{thm:non_fsd}) {is the probability that the buyer's value exceeds the seller's cost.} This parameter is also useful in proving the parameterized approximation ratio in two-sided markets~\cite{CaiGMZ21, colini2017fixed}.
-Another line of work provides \emph{asymptotic} approximation guarantees in the number of items optimally traded for settings as general as multi-unit buyers and sellers and $k$ types of items \cite{McAfee92,SegalHaleviHA18a,SegalHaleviHA18b, BabaioffCGZ18}.
-Moreover, \citet{MaoPW22} consider a model of interactive communication in bilateral trade and prove that the efficient allocation is achievable with a smaller number of rounds of communication.
+In sharp contrast to our paper, the mechanisms in all these works {are not prior-independent: either the mechanism designer or the agents need to know the others' prior distributions.} Another line of work provides \emph{asymptotic} approximation guarantees in the number of items optimally traded for settings as general as multi-unit buyers and sellers and $k$ types of items \cite{McAfee92,SegalHaleviHA18a,SegalHaleviHA18b, BabaioffCGZ18}.
+Moreover, \cite{MaoPW22} consider a model of interactive communication in bilateral trade and prove that the efficient allocation is achievable with a smaller number of rounds of communication.

 \paragraph{Bulow-Klemperer-style results in one-sided markets.}